wxt-dev/wxt/docs/guide/essentials/content-scripts.md

      },
    });
    ```
-1. Create and mount the IFrame
+1. Create and mount the IFrame:

    ```ts
    export default defineContentScript({